What is Follicular Lymphoma?

 Read more about the different symptoms and diagnosis of FL here.

-How is Follicular Lymphoma treated?
+How is Follicular Lymphoma Treated?

 1. “Watch and wait” (active monitoring)